downplay/jarl-react/README.md

 * Big sort out of the demos
 * Added property to NavigationProvider: `performInitialNavigation`
 * Added property to NavigationProvider: `basePath`
+* New `withContext` HOC to get access to `stringify` and other functions from the provider

 ### 0.3.2